District of Columbia

 A. Overview

 Until March 2023, the District of Columbia had one of the most complex and restrictive record relief laws in the country.
-See CCRC Staff, “DC’s non-conviction sealing law is uniquely complex and restrictive,” March 30, 2021), https://ccresourcecenter.org/2021/03/30/dcs-non-conviction-sealing-law-is-uniquely-complex-and-restrictive/.
+See CCRC Staff, “DC’s non-conviction sealing law is uniquely complex and restrictive,” March 30, 2021).
 See also testimony of Margaret Love before the D.C.
 Council on April 8, 2021 (“Compared to states across the country, DC’s record relief laws are very prohibitive and unusually complex.”).
 A record sealing scheme originally enacted in 2006 limited relief to certain misdemeanors and non-conviction records, required lengthy waiting periods and provided for their extension based on so-called “disqualifying” arrests or convictions, and imposed burdensome procedures for sealing even non-conviction records.

 The Second Chance Amendment Act of 2022 (D.C.
-Law 24-284, codified at D.C.
+Law 24-284, to be codified at D.C.
 Code § 16-801 et seq.), which became final after the required period of congressional review on March 16, 2023, extended petition-based sealing relief to non-conviction records and all misdemeanors, and to all but certain felonies involving violence and sexual crimes.
 The new law also makes sealing automatic for non-convictions and most misdemeanors after a somewhat longer waiting period.
 See Section B below.
 The new law facilitates procedures (e.g., not all eligible records need be sealed at the same time) and eases standards and burdens of proof.
 Finally, the new law provides for automatic expungement of marijuana convictions and for expungement by petition on grounds of actual innocence.
 See Section F below.
 Provisions in existing law authorizing expungement for victims of human trafficking and sealing for juvenile defendants were not changed.
 See sections G and H below.

-NoteThough D.C.
-Law 24-284 is enacted, it is unfunded.
-Currently, the FY24 Budget Support Act of 2023 establishes the effective date for the Second Chance Act as 1/1/26 for most of the law and 10/1/29 for the automatic sealing provisions.
+D.C.
+Law 24-284 was fully funded in 2023 by Bill 25-202, the FY24 Budget Support Act of 2023, which establishes the effective date of these provisions as 1/1/26 for most of the law and 10/1/29 for the automatic sealing provisions.

 B. Sealing of convictions and non-conviction records